-- Notify Silverdale Dental Center immediately of any changes in health.
-A cough, cold, ear infection, and fever can often interfere with the safety of the sedation and your child will need to be re-scheduled.
+- Notify our office immediately of any changes in health.
+A cough, cold, ear infection or fever can often interfere with the safety of the sedation.

-- Notify Silverdale Dental Center of any changes in medications or any recent allergies.
+- Notify our office of any changes in medications or any recent allergies.

-- Dress your child in loose fitting, comfortable clothes.
+- Dress your child in loose-fitting, comfortable clothes.
+Layers are encouraged.

-- Ensure you child has had nothing to eat or drink in the last 6 hours.
-If your child takes a daily medication discuss with your doctor their recommendations on how to safely take it while ensuring a safe sedation.
+- Ensure your child has had nothing to eat or drink after midnight before their sedation appointment.
+If your child takes daily medication, discuss with your doctor their recommendations on how to safely take it while ensuring safe sedation.

-- A legal guardian must remain in the office the entire length of the sedation and the child must be with an adult for the remainder of the day to ensure the medication has worn off prior to any activity.
+- Make sure a legal guardian remains in the office the entire length of the sedation and remains with your child the rest of the day to ensure the medication has worn off before any activity.

-General anesthesia is the deepest level of sedation and is used for most medical surgeries.
-It can be done in a hospital, surgery center, or an in-office setting.
-An anesthesiologist will be present administering all medications and monitoring the child throughout the procedure while the dentist is able to safely provide all necessary dental treatment at one appointment.
+General anesthesia is the deepest level of sedation and is used for most surgeries in coordination with an anesthesiologist, often in a hospital, surgical center, or in-office surgical setting.
+An anesthesiologist administers all medications and monitors your child throughout the procedure while the dentist can safely provide the most necessary dental treatments at one appointment.

 If your child receives general anesthesia for his or her dental procedure, you can expect one or more of the following side effects: